 - Are suffering from any sort of chronic illness (unless medically supervised)

-IF usually last from 12-72 hours and absolutely anything in between, with a 16 hour fast (during the night) being the most common.
-While there are some very powerful and positive effects, particularly in diabetics, there are also some negative ones.
+IF usually last from 12-72 hours.
+However a 16 hour fast (during the night) is the most common.
+While there are some very powerful and positive effects particularly in diabetics there are also some negative ones.